 Along the way, we fell in love with the rural beauty of the area and we have moved our business headquarters to Washington County as well.

-One of our Fort Ann, NY locations is a 400-acre farm that serves as a grow-out facility for our pork and also provides additional pasture for our cattle.
+One of our Fort Ann, NY locations is a 400-acre farm that provides additional pasture for our cattle.
 It’s also an excellent resource for our winter forages.
-An additional location in Granville, NY is 150-acres and also provides much needed pasture, a grow-out facility, and outbuildings that support our ever expanding agricultural operation in New York.
+An additional location in Granville, NY is 150-acres and also provides much needed pasture and outbuildings that support our ever expanding agricultural operation in New York.

 If you want to buy locally produced food, you have to conserve the land, you have to protect the farmers, and you have to support the agricultural infrastructure.
 This is a great place to farm.
 We’re here for the long-term and we want to make sure there is a solid base of farms, farmers and farm businesses.
 We want to build partnerships with other farmers to ensure that this area doesn’t become overrun with development.